Full disclosure: This post contains affiliate links. ?

-This year, I'm doing something different and sharing my most practical tips on how you can keep up long-term travel like I have, without winning the lottery (or having a mega savings).
+This year, I'm doing something different and sharing my most practical tips on how you can travel the world (long-term) like I have, without winning the lottery (or having a mega savings).
 All throughout my travels – for over a decade – I've paid my way from money I earned while travelling.

-First, you don't need to save up money for years before you can begin a life of travel.
+First, you don't need to save up money for years before you can travel the world.
 So many people make this mistake in mentality, and as a result they put off their travel goals for years unnecessarily.
 In fact, starting a travel lifestyle right now is well within the possibility of many people.
-I realize that there are exceptions, and some people might not want to travel long term like I do, so today I want to give you a heap of ideas for how to manage your own travel goals, whatever they may be.
+I realize that there are exceptions, and some people might not want to travel the world long term like I do, so today I want to give you a heap of ideas for how to manage your own travel goals, whatever they may be.

 I'll tackle four key points:

 - How to lead a cheap travel lifestyle